Gilgamesh, Enkidu, and the Netherworld: Prologue

+Fates of the Dead in the Underworld

+First it sorts people based on how many children (sons) they had that could offer libations and food sacrifices for them, since otherwise the dead in the underworld could only eat mud and clay.
+Next come people who could not be given a full body burial, people whose death came too soon.
+And finally those that burned to death, and whos souls can not find rest.
+Here are some examples:

 Emergence

 Some believe that GEN goes back to an earlier and larger Sumerian Gilgamesh cycle, which included both it and three other known Sumerian Gilgamesh epics: GEN opened the cycle, the Death of Gilgamesh closed it, and two others (Gilgamesh and Huwawa; Gilgamesh and the Bull of Heaven) were between these two, although which one of the two was placed before the other is unclear.

 The prologue of GEN is attested in variations from a number of other sources, ranging from the Early Dynastic Period (first half of the 3rd millennium BC) at the earliest to Sumerian literature from the early 2nd millennium BC.
 Afterwards, it is borrowed into Akkadian literature.

 Manuscripts

 The work is known from 74 manuscripts in multiple sites.
 The most common location for manuscripts is Nippur, where 55 have been found, commonly produced in the scribal curricula at the site.
 Second most commonly, 17 manuscripts come from Ur.
 Two manuscripts are known from Tell Haddad, and single manuscripts have been found at Isin, Sippar, and Uruk.